 Several observations can be made here:

-• The application dumps all environment variables containing “database and other relevant credentials” to /app/.env
+- The application dumps all environment variables containing “database and other relevant credentials” to

-• The XML parser (lxml) used is explicitly allowing network access for related files
+) used is explicitly allowing network access for related files - The

-• The /import POST endpoint is vulnerable to XML External Entity (XXE) attacks (the XML parser resolves entities by default), allowing for GET-based Server-Side Request Forgery (SSRF) attacks and arbitrary file disclosure
+POST endpoint is vulnerable to XML External Entity (XXE) attacks (the XML parser resolves entities by default), allowing for GET-based Server-Side Request Forgery (SSRF) attacks and arbitrary file disclosure - The

 At this point, we can attempt to guess the IP address or hostname of the National Pension Registry subsystem and use the SSRF vulnerabilities to access the other application.
 Unfortunately, there is a coding flaw in the application, which causes the application to crash too easily and making it difficult to execute this strategy successfully.